hannobraun/caterpillar/README.md

 ### Stack-based evaluation, but not a stack-based language

-Caterpillar, featuring postfix operators, has a stack-based evaluation model.
+Crosscut, featuring postfix operators, has a stack-based evaluation model.
 But it is not a stack-based language.
 There is no single data stack that is used to pass arguments and return values between functions.

-Instead, Caterpillar uses a much more conventional model, with a regular stack and explicit function arguments.
+Instead, Crosscut uses a much more conventional model, with a regular stack and explicit function arguments.
 Each operand stack is local to a (function) scope.

 This approach is less error-prone, but also less flexible and more verbose.
 It seems to make sense right now, but as the language grows other features that